SYSTEMCTL(1) - man - phpMan

 system is fully up and running, specifically not in startup, shutdown or maintenance

-In addition, the current state is printed in a short string to standard output, see
+addition, the current state is printed in a short string to standard output, see the

-state and returning the appropriate error status.
-If --wait is in use, states
+and returning the appropriate error status.
+If --wait is in use, states initializing or

-initializing or starting will not be reported, instead the command will block until a
+starting will not be reported, instead the command will block until a later state (such

 Table 2. is-system-running output